 Contact a Tennessee Prenuptial Attorney

-If you are planning to get married, you may want to seriously consider a prenuptial agreement.
+If you are planning to get married, you may want to consider a prenuptial agreement seriously.
 Broaching the subject early in an engagement can decrease the awkwardness often associated with the subject.
 If fact, we can help you broach the subject as part of pre-marriage financial planning.
-As part of this service, we can help you draft a will, living will and healthcare power of attorney.
+As part of this service, we can help you draft a will, a living will, and healthcare power of attorney.
 During this process, we often suggest a prenuptial agreement as well.

 In fact, at Richter Family Law Group, P.C., we use prenuptial agreements to aid our clients in protecting their assets and providing security for their children.
 We can give you help with your prenuptial agreement, but the sooner you talk to an attorney about drafting a prenuptial agreement, the better off you will be.

 We serve clients in Nashville, Franklin, Murfreesboro, Memphis, Germantown, Millington, Cordova, Bartlett, Collierville, and all of West and Middle, Tennessee.